 - Trees: I was pleasantly surprised by how agile these skis performed in tight places, especially with variable conditions in the trees.
 They held fast on ice and pushed through the heavier snow easily, allowing me to link turns and claim the couple of lines I was looking for.
 Overall, great maneuverability.

 - Durability: Given the way I have ridden the skis, I can confidently say they are holding up well and should last for years.
 The Brahma 88s have proven incredibly durable after skiing them aggressively in a number of conditions here in the Cascades.
 They have not shown any unexpected wear and tear that can accompany the nature of that skiing.
-The ABS sidewalls and the Trueblend core of the ski are both factors that contribute to this.
+The ABS sidewalls and TrueBlend core of the ski are both factors that contribute to this.

 - Stability: Stability was another aspect of these skis that I absolutely love.
-They are stable, with the perfect amount of dampness underfoot, and left me feeling confident at top speed on firm conditions.
+They are stable, with the perfect amount of dampness underfoot, and left me feeling confident at high speed on firm conditions.
 I've mentioned it before, but that edge grip on-piste impresses here as well.

 Issues I’ve encountered

 - Powder: 88mm wide is a relatively narrow waist, and with a small rocker profile in the tips and tails combined with slight taper, these obviously do not belong in the powder skis category.
 Although they performed better than expected in the deeper snow I encountered, these are never going to be the first choice on a deep powder day like a wider ski with softer flex would.